edro123/adafruit/README.md

 simpleio.mpy | https://circuitpython.org/libraries

 #### Source Code
-the source code (aqm_code.py) is available on github at: https://github.com/edro123/adafruit
+The source code (aqm_code.py) is available on github at: https://github.com/edro123/adafruit.
+Make sure you have CircuitPython installed and the required libraries copied to the /lib folder on the board.
+Then rename "aqm_code.py" to "code.py" and copy it to the board.

 #### Secrets file
-You will need to edit a secrets.py file to input your information for wifi, Adafruit IO, and timezone.
+You will need to edit the secrets.py file to input your information for wifi, Adafruit IO, and timezone.
+Copy the edited file to the board too.

 #### Project bundle
 You can install the source code and libraries as a bundle.
 Download funhouse_aqm_bundle.zip from xxx. unzip it and copy it to the device.

-#### Factory reset:
-The Adafruit Funhouse comes with an Arduino Self Test example pre-loaded.
-You can reload it by following the instructions at this link: https://learn.adafruit.com/adafruit-funhouse/factory-reset

 ### Adafruit IO
 To use Adafruit IO, you'll need to sign up for an account at https://io.adafruit.com.
 There are free and paid versions.
 This project can use the free tier.